csebesta/caliburn/README.md

 Configuration
 -------------

-Caliburn can be modified by changes in the build.sh script.
+Caliburn can be modified by changing or adding files in the config directory.

+`config/package-lists/caliburn.list.chroot` The basic package list.

 License
 -------